jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 <p align="center">
   <a href="/assets/2048/enumeration_2x2_grouped.svg"><img src="/assets/2048/enumeration_2x2_grouped.svg" alt="States from the enumeration of the 2x2 game to 32 with grouping into parts by sum and max value"></a>
 </p>
 For example, in the leftmost piece, both states have tile sum 4 and maximum tile value `2`.
 The transitions from that piece are to pieces with tile sum either 6 or 8 and maximum tile value `2` or `4`.
+Compared to the original diagram of these states without grouping, it's also easier to see that you always transition to a state with a tile sum that is either 2 or 4 larger, like in the [first post](/articles/2017/08/05/markov-chain-2048.html) in this series.

 # Appendix C: Encoding and Compression

 When working with billions or trillions of states, and each state takes 8 bytes, even fitting them all on disk is not trivial (or at least not cheap).
-To reduce the storage space required, and also the amount of input/output required, we can exploit the fact that the states are stored as large sorted lists of integers; rather than storing each integer in full, we can use a [variable-width encoding scheme](https://en.wikipedia.org/wiki/Variable-width_encoding) to store the differences between successive integers.
-These differences will generally be smaller than the integers themselves, so it is usually possible to store the differences in a smaller number of bytes. [^variable-width]
+To reduce the storage space required, and also the amount of input/output required, we can exploit the fact that the states are stored as sorted lists of integers --- rather than storing each integer in full, we can store the differences between successive integers.
+These differences will generally be smaller than the integers themselves, so it is usually possible to store the differences in a smaller number of bytes.
+Using a [variable-width encoding scheme](https://en.wikipedia.org/wiki/Variable-width_encoding) to store the differences ensures that we use only the number of bytes we need. [^variable-width]

 For example, the list of states for the 4x4 game to the `2048` tile with tile sum 380 and maximum tile value `128` contains 21,705,361,721 states [^resolve].
 At 8 bytes per state, that would be roughly 161GiB.
-However, with variable-width encoding, it takes only 35GiB --- a compression factor of 4.6, or about 1.7 bytes per state.
+However, with variable-width encoding, it takes only 35GiB --- a compression factor of 4.6 --- or about 1.7 bytes per state.

 For longer term storage and transport over Internet, I also [tried several compression programs](/articles/2017/05/01/compression-pareto-docker-gnuplot.html) on the variable-width encoded data.
 To evaluate the different programs, I used a smaller list of states with tile sum 260 and maximum tile value `32`; it contained 30,954,422 states, which is about 1/700th the number in the 380/128 layer mentioned above, and it weighed in at 64MiB after variable-width encoding.
 For each of the programs, and for each of their supported compression levels, I measured the elapsed time for compression and the resulting compressed size using this smaller list of states.